 The three discussed technology’s role in accelerating the state’s digital mission.

 During the virtual meeting, Vijayan shared his vision of making Kerala a digital knowledge economy, the changes introduced in the IT policy, and the role of technology in helping various sectors reset and recover from the Covid-19 pandemic.

 The Kerala Chief Minister discussed the importance of collaboration between industries, government, and academia to drive growth opportunities within the state.

-Gaurav Sharma discussed the proposed expansion of IBM software lab’s operations in Kerala which includes establishing a state-of-the-art product engineering, design, and software development center in Kochi.
+Gaurav Sharma discussed the proposed expansion of IBM software lab’s operations in Kerala, including establishing a state-of-the-art product engineering, design, and software development centre in Kochi.